aperullo/dockerization/readme.md

 environment:
       REDIS_HOST: "${REDIS_HOST:-sample-db}"
 ```
-The syntax `${ENV:-default}` means "use the environment variable or this value if it doesn't exist.
+The syntax `${ENV:-default}` means "use the environment variable or this `default` if it doesn't exist".

-Next in `/advanced/deployments/environments` create a file called `dev.env` and write the following:
+Next in `/advanced/deployment/environments` create a file called `dev.env` and write the following:
 ```
 export REDIS_HOST=sample-db
 ```

 From `/advanced`, run `./gradlew clean build` to make the changes part of the `/build`.
-Then we can load the contents.
+Then we can load the contents of the .env
 ```
-> source dev.env
+> source deployment/build/environments/dev.env
 ```

-We will deploy by running our `docker-stack.yml` through docker-compose before giving the output to docker stack.
+We will deploy by running our `docker-stack.yml` through docker-compose before giving the output to docker-stack.
 This is because docker-stack does not handle environment variable substitution by itself.

 ```
-> docker stack deploy -c <(docker-compose -f **/build/docker-stack.yml config) dep Creating network dep_db-net
+> docker stack deploy -c <(docker-compose -f deployment/build/docker-stack.yml config) dep Creating network dep_db-net
 Creating service dep_sample-db
 Creating service dep_sample-service
 ```

 In our case, we are using the environment variable to tell the app where the redis service is, but there are many other possible uses.

+You can run the stack and verify the application still works by using curl on the endpoints `/put` and `/get`, see Part 2 - Step 3.